 Hairline shape and ageing pattern

-The shape of a male and female hairline is different.
-A man tends to recede at the temples, making the hairline โ€˜Mโ€™ shaped.
 This varies from the oval-shaped female hairline which runs in a more even line around the edge of the face.
-This gives females a different, more convexed appearance in the temporal area โ€“ that is, the part of the face that runs past the outside of the temples.
+This gives females a different, more “convexed” appearance in the temporal area β that is, the part of the face that runs past the outside of the temples in front of the ears.Β This is shown in the example below where the patient wanted to feminise their hairline, bringing a “M” shaped hairline to a more feminine oval shape.

 Male and female hairlines also age differently.
-There is a receding hairline associated with male pattern baldness which biological women often donโ€™t have.
+There is a receding hairline associated with male pattern baldness which biological women often donβt have.
 When women suffer from hair loss it is usually an overall thinning, rather than in one area.
-For this reason, a receding hairline may be concerning for trans women who are completing an m2f transition.
+For this reason, a receding hairline may be concerning for trans women who are completing an MTF transition.Β

-Hair flow
+Hair direction and flow

 Hairs in the male hairline grow in a different direction than female hairs at the same part of the scalp.
 Male hair flows straight forward, whereas female hair largely flows backwards and down.